hemisemidemipresent/cyberquincy/parser/README.md

 )
 ```

-parsing would succeed if the user provided a single argument that was either a natural number, a mode, or a map.
+parsing would succeed if the user provided a single argument that was either a natural number, a mode, or a map (as in `q!<command> infernal`).
 A 2-argument command invocation (like `q!<command> 2 abr`) would fail here because in the parser is expecting just one argument.
 Note that arguments to `OrParser` can also be lists of parsers as in

 ```js
 const parsed = CommandParser.parse(